ElyGallego/tail.select/README.md

 with the latest information, and the package contains a small docs bundle as well.

-However, below you will find a quick cheatsheet with all available core as well as included plugin options and their default value:
+However, below you will find a quick cheatsheet with all available core as well as included plugin options and their default values:

 ```javascript
 /*